avniproject/avni-website/src/pages/blog/6-ways-Avni-is-helping-JSS-Maternal-Newborn-Child-health-programs.md

 ---
 templateKey: blog-post
-title: 6 Ways Avni is helping JSS in maternal, new-born, and child health programs
+title: 6 Ways Avni is helping JSS Maternal, New-born, and Child health programs
 date: 2020-09-30T11:39:26.313Z
 description: >-
     Ravindra from JSS shares the experience and benefits they are seeing 8 months into digital tranformation of their community health programs using Avni.
 featuredpost: false
 featuredimage: /img/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs/JSSCP_Ravi_Quote.png
 author: Ravindra Kurbude